joaopedrosignor/joaopedrosignor/README.md

 ###

 <p align="left">I'm João Pedro, a Software Engineering student at FIAP.
 I'm passionate about games, music and technology.
-I got interested in programming in 2022, when I was still at school, and since then I have been into it more e and more.</p>
+I got interested in programming in 2022, when I was still at school, and since then I have been into it more and more.</p>

 ###